bbc/genie/README.md

 `npm test` will run tests using karma.
 `npm run test-watch` will run tests using karma in watch mode.

-`npm test:source` and `npm run test-watch:source` will also generate source maps (useful when debugging tests) and also allows test coverage to be calculated.
+`npm test:coverage` and `npm run test-watch:coverage` will also calculate test coverage.
-This will run **slower** than
-running the tests normally.
+This will run **slower** than running the tests normally.